Andre Williams, who co-wrote ‘Shake A Tail Feather,’ dies

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

-Goodman, a Chicago record label owner who worked with Williams for two decades, says Williams’ musical contributions were “massive” and spanned soul, punk, garage rock and country.
+Goodman, who owns Chicago label Pravda Records and who played music and had business dealings with Williams over nearly two decades, said Williams’ musical contributions were “massive” and spanned soul, punk, rap, garage rock and country.

+“There wasn’t anything he wouldn’t tackle and be 100 percent into — endlessly in the studio, endlessly on the road, endlessly performing,” said Goodman, who in years past would play with Williams on many tours across Europe — “his biggest fan base.”

+“People loved him,” Goodman added.
+“They knew his history.
+They knew his obscure songs.”